-One way members lend financial support to the Society's work is to include ASIL in their estate plans.
-Such donations, called planned gifts, are among the most meaningful to make and to receive.
-Not only do they provide lasting support for ASIL education programs, but they also can offer considerable tax advantages to the donor and can be surprisingly easy to set up.
+One way contributors lend financial support to the Society’s work is to include ASIL in their estate plans.
+Such donations are among the most meaningful to make and to receive.
+Not only do they provide important support for ASIL education programs, but they also can offer considerable tax advantages to the donor and can be surprisingly easy to set up.

-To help members with such gift planning, the Society in 2004 created the ASIL Heritage Circle, which has a four-part mission:
+To help donors with such gift planning, in 2004 the Society created the ASIL Heritage Circle.
+Its mission is to

-- to provide planned and dedicated giving opportunities to ASIL members;
+provide planned and dedicated giving opportunities to ASIL supporters,

-- to honor members who have included commitments to the ASIL in their estate plans;
+honor members who have included commitments to ASIL in their estate plans, and